All Products

 Database Name

-The name of the database that stores the data to be synchronized in the source PolarDB for PostgreSQL cluster.
+Enter the name of the database that contains the objects to be synchronized in the source PolarDB for PostgreSQL cluster.

 Database Account

-The database account of the source PolarDB for PostgreSQL cluster.
-For more information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.
+Enter the database account of the source PolarDB for PostgreSQL cluster.
+For permission requirements, see Permissions for database accounts.

 Database Password